savonet/book/installation.md

 opam switch create 4.08.0
 ```

+It does take some minutes, because it compiles OCaml, so get prepared to have a
+coffee.

 ### Installing Liquidsoap

 Once this is done, a typical installation of Liquidsoap with support for mp3